 Article I, Section 9 of the U.S. Constitution required that direct taxes imposed by the national government be apportioned among the states on the basis of population.
 In other words, the amount of direct taxes that could be collected from any State was tied directly to its share of the national population.
 On the basis of this requirement, application of the income tax to income derived from real estate and specifically income in the form of dividends from personal property ownership such as stock shares was found to be unconstitutional because it was not apportioned among the states; that is to say, there was no guarantee that a State with 10% of the country’s population paid 10% of those income taxes collected, because Congress had not fixed an amount of money to be raised and apportioned it between the States according to their respective shares of the national population.

-The two types of taxation were intended by our forefathers to serve exclusive and separate jurisdictions in absolute, with direct taxation local and close at hand leaving no possibility of federal tax tyranny.
+The two types of taxation were intended by our forefathers to serve exclusive and separate jurisdictions, with direct taxation local and close at hand leaving no possibility of federal tax tyranny.
 Direct taxation carries the power to destroy, so our forefathers insisted on direct taxation for local government.
-The feds are only permitted indirect taxation so that private property would not be at risk to a corruptible central body and would, thusly remain sacred.
+The feds are only permitted indirect taxation so that private property would not be at risk to a corruptible central body and would, thus remain sacred.

 Up until the early 1800’s, our government was funded primarily by indirect taxes on alcoholic beverages, carriages, sugar, tobacco products, property, sales and corporate bonds.
 Then came the War of 1812 and all of the war associated expenses.
 There was an income tax proposed during the War of 1812, but was defeated.
 Instead, taxes were added onto luxury consumer goods.
 In 1817, all internal taxes were abolished and tariffs on imported products were the only funding the government received.